binta29/boutique_ado2/README.md

 ## Updates Since The Instructional Video

 We continually tweak and adjust this template to help give you the best experience.
 Here are the updates since the original video was made:

-**September 22 2020:** Gitpod occasionally creates large `core.Microsoft` files.
-These are now hidden in the Explorer.
-A `.gitignore` file has been created to make sure these files will not be committed along with other common files.

 **April 16 2020:** The template now automatically installs MySQL instead of relying on the Gitpod MySQL image.
 The message about a Python linter not being installed has been dealt with, and the set-up files are now hidden in the Gitpod file explorer.